Chart Color Schemes

 Frankston North faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.5%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 8.9%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.7%).
-Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (31.5%).
-Educational participation is high, with 31.1% of residents currently enrolled in formal education, comprising 11.3% in primary, 7.7% in secondary, and 3.0% in tertiary education.
+Vocational credentials are prominent, with 41.8% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (31.5%).
+Educational participation is high at 31.1%, with 11.3% in primary education, 7.7% in secondary education, and 3.0% pursuing tertiary education.

 Educational participation is notably high, with 31.1% of residents currently enrolled in formal education.
 This includes 11.3% in primary education, 7.7% in secondary education, and 3.0% pursuing tertiary education.